 Payments under the Distribution Plan.
-For the fiscal years ended September 30, 2020, 2021 and 2022, the Funds paid the Distributor the following fees pursuant to the Plan:
+For the fiscal years ended September 30, 2021, 2022 and 2023, the Funds paid the Distributor the following fees pursuant to the Plan:

-12b-1 Fees Paid 12b-1 Fees Retained by the Distributor Fund 2020 2021 2022 2020 2021 2022 Enhanced Core Plus Fund \$68 \$287 \$549 \$0 \$0 \$0 High Yield Fund \$1,589 \$7,060 \$16,269 \$0 \$328 \$2,040 Small Company Fund \$0 \$39 \$88 \$0 \$0 \$0
+12b-1 Fees Paid 12b-1 Fees Retained by the Distributor Fund 2021 2022 2023 2021 2022 2023 Enhanced Core Plus Fund \$287 \$549 \$1,002 \$0 \$0 \$0 High Yield Fund \$7,060 \$16,269 \$22,075 \$328 \$2,040 \$2,097 Small Company Fund \$39 \$88 \$2,969 \$0 \$0 \$0

 Shareholder Servicing Plan.
 The Funds have adopted a shareholder servicing plan under which a shareholder servicing fee of up to 0.15% of the average daily net assets of the Funds' Institutional Shares and Investor Shares may be paid to financial intermediaries.
-Under the plan, financial intermediaries may perform, or may compensate other financial intermediaries for performing, certain shareholder and/or administrative services or similar non-distribution services, including: (i) maintaining shareholder accounts; (ii) arranging for bank wires; (iii) responding to shareholder inquiries relating to the services performed by the financial intermediaries; (iv) responding to inquiries from shareholders concerning their investment in the Funds; (v) assisting shareholders in changing dividend options, account designations and addresses; (vi) providing information periodically to shareholders showing their position in the Funds; (vii) forwarding shareholder communications from the Funds such as proxies, shareholder reports, annual reports, and dividend and capital gain distribution and tax notices to shareholders; (viii) processing purchase, exchange and redemption requests from shareholders and placing orders with the Funds or their service providers; (ix) providing sub-accounting services; (x) processing dividend and capital gain payments from the Funds on behalf of shareholders; (xi) preparing tax reports; and (xii) providing such other similar non-distribution services as the Funds may reasonably request to the extent that the financial intermediary is permitted to do so under applicable laws or regulations.
+Under the plan, financial intermediaries may perform, or may compensate other financial intermediaries for performing, certain shareholder and/or administrative services or similar non-distribution services, including: (i) maintaining shareholder accounts; (ii) arranging for bank wires; (iii) responding to shareholder inquiries relating to the services performed by the financial intermediaries; (iv) responding to inquiries from shareholders concerning their investment in the Funds; (v) assisting shareholders in changing dividend options, account designations and addresses; (vi) providing information periodically to shareholders showing their position in the Funds; (vii) forwarding shareholder communications from the Funds such as proxies, shareholder reports, annual reports, and dividend and capital gain distribution and tax notices to shareholders; (viii) processing purchase, exchange and redemption requests from shareholders and placing orders with the Funds on behalf of shareholders; (xi) providing sub-accounting services; (x) processing dividend and capital gain payments from the Funds on behalf of shareholders; (xii) preparing tax reports; and (xiii) providing such other similar non-distribution services as the Funds may reasonably request to the extent that the financial intermediary is permitted to do so under applicable laws or regulations.